Gunston Hall: Legacy

 and launched in 1987.
 Gunston Hall is also the namesake for Gunston Elementary School, in Lorton, Virginia, Gunston Middle School in Arlington, Virginia, as well as "Gunston," a former athletic mascot for George Mason University.

+In Biltmore Forest, North Carolina, George Mason's great-great-grandson William Mason built New Gunston Hall, also called Franklin Hall, io 1923.
+It is based on the original Gunston Hall.